• Skip to main content

 18. Virgin Atlantic

-These airline partners include members of all three airline alliances, giving you the ability to book flights on just about any airline.
+These airline partners include members of all three airline alliances, allowing you to book flights on just about any airline.
 Some great examples are using British Airways Avios for short-haul American Airlines flights and Virgin Atlantic miles for direct Delta flights.

 1. Oneworld Alliance (Aer Lingus, British Airways, and Iberia)